yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 You will be getting slower performance in Switch emulation if you get the newer product.
 We have no choice but to advise users to stick to Ampere products if possible, or aim higher in the product stack if you have to get a 4000 series card for some reason (DLSS3 or AV1 encoding), which is clearly what NVIDIA is aiming for.

-The argument in favour of Ada is the increased cache size, which RDNA2 confirmed in the past helps with performance substantially, but it also has a silent warning no review mentions: if the cache runs out, you’re left with the performance of a 128-bit wide card, and it’s very easy to saturate the cache when using the resolution scaler–just 2X is enough to tank performance.
+The argument in favour of Ada is the increased cache size, which RDNA2 confirmed in the past helps with performance substantially, but it also has a silent warning no review mentions: if you saturate the cache, you’re left with the performance of a 128-bit wide card, and it’s very easy to saturate the cache when using the resolution scaler–just 2X is enough to tank performance.

 Spending 400 USD on a card that has terrible performance outside of 1X scaling is, in our opinion, a terrible investment, and should be avoided entirely.
 We hope the 16GB version at least comes equipped with GDDR6X VRAM, which would double the available bandwidth and provide an actual improvement in performance for this kind of workload.